ArcFace: Additive Angular Margin Loss for Deep Face Recognition: Introduction

+{\bf Economical.} We introduce sub-class into ArcFace to improve its robustness under massive real-world noises.
+The proposed sub-center ArcFace can automatically clean the large-scale raw web faces (\eg MS1MV0 \cite{guo2016ms} and Celeb500K~\cite{cao2018celeb}) without expensive and intensive human efforts.
+The automatically cleaned training data, named IBUG-500K, has been released to facilitate future research.

-{\bf Easy.} ArcFace only needs several lines of code as given in Algorithm \ref{alg} and is extremely easy to implement in the computational-graph-based deep learning frameworks, \eg MxNet \cite{chen2015mxnet}, Pytorch \cite{paszke2017automatic} and Tensorflow \cite{abadi2016tensorflow}.
-Furthermore, contrary to the works in \cite{liu2017sphereface,liu2016large}, ArcFace does not need to be combined with other loss functions in order to have stable performance, and can easily converge on any training datasets.
+{\bf Easy.} ArcFace only needs several lines of code and is extremely easy to implement in the computational-graph-based deep learning frameworks, \eg MxNet \cite{chen2015mxnet}, Pytorch \cite{paszke2017automatic} and Tensorflow \cite{abadi2016tensorflow}.
+Furthermore, contrary to the works in \cite{liu2017sphereface,liu2016large}, ArcFace does not need to be combined with other loss functions in order to have stable convergence.

 {\bf Efficient.} ArcFace only adds negligible computational complexity during training.
-Current GPUs can easily support millions of identities for training and the model parallel strategy can easily support many more identities.
+The proposed center parallel strategy can easily support millions of identities for training on a single server (8 GPUs).

+{\bf Effective.} Using IBUG-500K as the training data, ArcFace achieves state-of-the-art performance on ten face recognition benchmarks including large-scale image and video datasets collected by us.
+Impressively, our model reaches $97.27\%$ TPR@FPR=1e-4 on IJB-C. Code and pre-trained models have been made available.

+{\bf Engaging.} ArcFace can not only enhance the discriminative power but also strengthen the generative power.
+By accessing the network gradient and employing the statistic priors stored in the BN layers, the pre-trained ArcFace model can restore identity-preserved and visually plausible face images for both subjects inside and outside the training data.